Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Appendix: Handlebodies and pair-of-pants decompositions

 \begin{lem} The marking $\alphak$ is g-flip equivalent to a marking $\betak$ containing all curves of $A$ and $\beta$.
 The sequence connecting $\alphak$ and $\betak$ is through markings. \end{lem} \begin{proof} First of all, we can assume that $a$ and $b$ are disjoint: by considering a curve $c$ which is parallel to $a$ until its first intersection with $b$, and then parallel with $b$, by chosing the appropriate side for the parallels we can reduce the number of intersections of $a$ and $b$ by one, and since being g-flip equivalent is an equivalence relation, we only need to deal with disjoint $a$ and $b$.

 Consider the surface $F'$ we get by capping off all the boundary components of $F$ with punctured disks (with punctures $p_i$) except $a_1$ and $a_2$.
-In the resulting annulus the two arcs $a$ and $b$ are obviously isotopic (by allowing to move the boundaries, while keeping them fixed setwise); suppose that the isotopy sweeps through the marked points $p_1, \ldots , p_n$ of $F'$ (recording the further boundary components of $F$).
-Obviously if $n=0$ then $a$ and $b$ were already isotoic in $F$ and there is nothing to prove.
+In the resulting annulus the two arcs $a$ and $b$ are obviously isotopic (by allowing to isotope the endpoints of these arcs on the corresponding boundary components).
+Suppose that such an isotopy sweeps through the marked points $p_1, \ldots , p_n$ of $F'$ (recording the further boundary components of $F$).
+Obviously if $n=0$ then $a$ and $b$ were already isotopic in $F$ and there is nothing to prove.
 We will show a g-flip reducing $n$ by one.
 Indeed, choose an arc $b'$ connecting $a_1$ and $a_2$ in $F$ such that $b'$ is disjoint from both $a$ and $b$, and the isotopy in $F'$ from $a$ to $b'$ sweeps through a single marked point $p$.
 The boundary of the tubular neighbourhood of $b'\cup a_1 \cup a_2$ will be denoted by $\beta '$.
 Let $\gamma$ denote the boundary component of the tubular neighbourhood of $a\cup b'\cup a_1\cup a_2$ with the property that its complement in $F$ has a 4-punctured sphere component.
 The other component of $F-\gamma$ will be denoted by $G$.
 Let $\gammak$ denote a pair-of-pants decomposition of $G$ containing curves homologically essential in $\Sigma$.
 This decomposition $\gammak$ gives rise to two decompositions of $F$: we add to it $\{\gamma , \alpha \}$ or $\{ \gamma , \beta '\}$.
 Now these two decompositions differ by a g-flip (changing $\alpha$ to $\beta '$), but $\gammak \cup \{ \gamma , \alpha \}$ is g-flip equivalent to $\alphak$ by induction (since they share one more common curve, namely $\alpha$) while $\gammak \cup \{ \gamma , \beta '\}$ is g-flip equivalent to any decomposition containing $\beta '$ (for the same reason).
-By induction on the distance $n$ of $a$ and $b$ (i.e., the number of $p_i$'s an isotopy in $F'$ sweeps accross), the proof of the lemma is complete. \end{proof}
+By induction on the distance $n$ of $a$ and $b$ (i.e. the number of $p_i$'s an isotopy in $F'$ sweeps accross), the proof of the lemma is complete. \end{proof}